Another Eden: Development and release

 Development on the game started in early 2015, with its first announcement occurring in September 2015, at that year's Tokyo Game Show.
 The game was revealed as a new project by Masato Kato, who had written and directed Chrono Cross, and wrote parts of Xenogears and Chrono Trigger.
 The game was developed by Wright Flyer Studios for iOS and Android devices on the GREE, Inc. platform, with Kato directing and writing the game's scenario and script.
 Kato collaborated with GREE producer Daisuke Takasaki, who previously worked on Puyo Puyo Quest, on the game, as they shared the same vision of putting a more traditional JRPG on mobile device, something Takasaki felt the platform generally lacked.
 Importance was placed on making free-range movement comfortable on button-less devices, something Takasaki felt was poorly, or not at all, implemented on many mobile RPGs.
 Graphics were kept two dimensional to help accommodate the game's large scope, with 2D graphics being cheaper and easier to create on a larger scale.
 This was necessary to realize Kato's large scope for the game's story as well.
 Similar to the Chrono series, the game is centered around time travel.
 Additionally, a "day and night" theme is also in the game.

 The game's soundtrack was primarily composed by Shunsuke Tsuchiya and Mariam Abounnasr, with the opening theme and a few additional tracks by Yasunori Mitsuda, who had previously worked with Kato on Xenogears and the Chrono series.
 The development team was initially unsure on whether or not voice acting should be implemented into the game, though after an impromptu questionnaire was issued to fans, over 70% favored its inclusion, so the team decided in favor of it.
 However, the limitations of the game being on mobile platforms lead to it only being partial voice acting, not full voice acting for every scene.
 A two-disc official soundtrack was released by Procyon Studio, Mitsuda's music label, on September 27, 2017.

 The game was initially targeting a release in mid-2016, but was later pushed back to April 12, 2017.
 Prior to the game's release, a sign-up for a 1,000 participant closed beta testing was held in late February 2017, and conducted for a week in March 2017.
 Post-release, the game received large-scale advertising and promotional support from GREE, including regularly released updates featuring new gameplay content.
 It was first released in English in selected countries on January 28, 2019, and in more regions on June 26, 2019.
-A Microsoft Windows port was released on March 31, 2021, with one for Nintendo Switch under development.
+A Windows port was released on March 31, 2021, with one for Nintendo Switch under development.

+In February 2026, a reworked version of the game, Another Eden Begins, was announced for Nintendo Switch, Nintendo Switch 2, and Windows, for release later in the year.
+In April 2026, Wright Flyer Studios announced that Another Eden Begins would launch worldwide on September 17, 2026, for Nintendo Switch, Nintendo Switch 2, and Steam.